plumphp/plum-csv/README.md

 Please refer to the [Plum documentation](https://github.com/plumphp/plum/blob/master/docs/index.md) for information about Plum in general.

-Currently PlumCsv contains a reader and a writer for CSV files.
+Currently PlumCsv contains a reader and a writer for CSV files and uses [League\CSV](https://github.com/thephpleague/csv) to actually read and write CSV files.

 ### `CsvReader`

 You can use the `Plum\PlumCsv\CsvReader` to read data from a `.csv` file.
-PlumCsv uses [League\CSV](https://github.com/thephpleague/csv) to actually read the CSV files.

 ```php
 use Plum\PlumCsv\CsvReader;